Some Syria violence amounts to civil war - Red Cross

 It requires the humane treatment of all people in enemy hands and the duty to care for the wounded and sick.
 But it also means that the parties to the internal conflict are entitled to attack military targets, under international humanitarian law.

-Kellenberger appealed for more funds for the ICRC operation in Syria, now its eighth-largest worldwide with a budget of some 38 million Swiss francs ($41 million) this year, matching Yemen.
+Kellenberger appealed for more funds for the ICRC operation in Syria, now its 8th-largest worldwide with a budget of nearly 38 million Swiss francs ($41 million)for this year, matching Yemen.

 "The number of people who have very basic needs in terms of food and non-food items has increased very much.
 It is not only consequences of fighting, it partly has to do with isolation of country through sanctions," Kellenberger told a news briefing.